alexryd/homebridge-shelly/README.md

 Use the `"staleTimeout"` option to configure how long a device can be offline before it is regarded as stale and unregistered from HomeKit.
 Specify in milliseconds.
 Set to `0` or `false` to disable.
 Disabled by default.

+### Administration interface
+By default, this plugin will launch an HTTP server on port 8080 to serve an administration interface.
+You can disable this by setting `"admin"."enabled"` to `false`.
+You can also change the port number using `"admin"."port"`.

 ### Device specific configurations
 Configurations for specific Shelly devices can be set using the `"devices"`